tomasrodriguess/IA_for_football_player_value/README.md

 # IA_for_football_player_value
- IA to predict the value of football palyers based on their personal data
+ IA to predict the value of football players based on their personal data